-Every day, millions of Americans get behind the wheel of their motor vehicles and drive.
+Every day, millions of Americans get behind the wheel of their vehicles and drive.
 Americans drive to work, for leisure, and to run errands.
-Vehicles have become important for individuals to get around, especially when there aren’t any good public transportation options.
-With so many Americans on the road daily, it shouldn’t be a surprise that accidents happen.
-Accidents can vary.
-Their impact can range from minor property damage to serious injuries and massive property damage.
+Vehicles are important for individuals to get around, especially in a places where there aren't good public transportation options.
+With so many Americans on the road daily, it shouldn't be a surprise that accidents happen.
+Accidents can vary, with their impact ranging from minor property damage to serious injuries with massive property damage.

-According to the National Highway Traffic Safety Administration (NHTSA), 2.3 million individuals were injured as a result from motor vehicle accidents in 2012.
+According to the National Highway Traffic Safety Administration (NHTSA), 2.7 million individuals were injured as a result from motor vehicle accidents in 2019.
 Chances are, you may have been involved in an accident already or know someone that has.
-This article provides information on obtaining legal help so that you can receive the proper compensation from an accident.
+This article provides information on obtaining legal help so that you can receive compensation after an accident.

 Have You or a Loved One Been Injured in a Motor Vehicle Accident?

 Anyone who has been through a motor vehicle accident knows that it can be a traumatic experience.
-Whether the accident involved an car, motorcycle, or commercial vehicle, you have the right to take legal action against any person, company, or entity that is responsible -- including private citizens, stores, manufacturers, insurance companies, large corporations, and government agencies.
+Whether the accident involved a car, motorcycle, or commercial vehicle, you have the right to take legal action against any person, company, or entity that is responsible—including private citizens, stores, manufacturers, insurance companies, large corporations, and government agencies.

 Legal Claims for Motor Vehicle Accident

-A common legal claim in motor vehicle accidents is based on the law of negligence.
-This legal theory focuses on the conduct of the defendant.
-Individuals are required to operate their motor vehicles with reasonable care under the circumstances.
+A common legal claim in motor vehicle accidents is based on negligence.
+Negligence focuses on the conduct of the defendant.
+Drivers are required to operate their motor vehicles with reasonable care under the circumstances.
 If drivers fail to act with reasonable care, they may be considered negligent.
-For example, a defendant failing to stop at a “STOP” sign is negligent because he failed to follow traffic signs, which is both unreasonable and a violation of state law.
+For example, a defendant failing to stop at a stop sign is negligent because they failed to follow traffic signs, which is both unreasonable and a violation of state law.

 How a Personal Injury Attorney Can Help